Over 70% of enterprises moving applications back on-premises among security and cost concerns

 It is no surprise Vanson Bourne continues:

-Current thinking based on years of cloud experience concludes that applications with unpredictable usage are best suited to the public cloud, while more predictable workloads can run on-premises at a lower cost of a public cloud solution.
+Current thinking based on years of cloud experience concludes that applications with unpredictable usage are best suited to the public cloud, while more predictable workloads can run on premise at a lower cost of a public cloud solution.
 Savings are also incumbent on businesses’ ability to match each application to the appropriate cloud service and pricing tier and to remain diligent about regularly reviewing service plans and fees, which change frequently, and adjusting plans and pricing tiers accordingly.

 The result is continued and increasing deployments of private clouds and even traditional data centers, with 91% saying their organizations are investing in reskilling their IT team to keep up with emerging technologies!